-Japan is known for being an expensive country (and it is pretty pricey) so the best thing that backpackers to Japan, or people visiting Japan on a budget, can do to keep costs down is watching what spending costs in Japan are going on Japan attractions which are either are not worth the money, or where alternative cheaper activities can be done, or even better, free activities in Japan!
+Japan is known for being an expensive country (and it is pretty pricey) so the best thing that people visiting Japan on a budget can do to keep costs down is by watching what spending costs in Japan are going on Japan attractions which are either are not worth the money, or where alternative cheaper activities can be done, or even better, free things to do in Japan!

-On my 2.5 week Japan trip visiting many of the most popular cities and places, I kept a record of what free things you can do in Japan to help you budget and keep your costs low when travelling Japan!
+On my 2.5 week Japan trip visiting many of the most popular cities and places in Japan, I kept a record of what free activities in Japan there are to help you budget and keep your costs low when travelling Japan!

-Of course visiting the parks in Japan and walking the cool neighbourhoods of Japan’s cities is free too but I haven’t noted these as they seem like cheating, instead I have given you real, genuine, free activities in Japan and free day trips you can do in Japan to help you save money in Japan.
+Of course, visiting the parks in Japan and walking the cool neighbourhoods of Japan’s cities are free things to do in Japan but I haven’t noted these as they seem like cheating, instead I have given you real, genuine, free activities in Japan and free day trips you can do in Japan to help you save money in Japan.

 Do you still need to get your JR Pass for Japan?
 I really recommend you get one.
 You can get one with Japan Rail Pass who offer quick & free delivery!